 Best practices for reminders

-Dental practice management tools like DodoDentist automate this entire process, sending multi-channel reminders on a customizable schedule so nothing falls through the cracks.
+Dental practice management tools like DodoDentist automate this entire process — sending multi-channel reminders on a customizable schedule so nothing falls through the cracks.
+For a deeper dive, read our complete guide to dental practice management software.

 2. Offer Online Booking and Rescheduling